 2. Initial distribution

-Once you’ve produced some valuable pillar video content, it’s time to ensure that you put it in front of the right audience and maximize its reach.
+Following the GaryVee content model, it’s time to put your pillar content in front of the right audience and maximize its reach.

 The first step is to choose a video-hosting platform and upload the whole of your pillar video content on there.
 The most common video hosting services are YouTube and Vimeo as they get the most search engine rankings.